kuldeepn/Crazy-Cravings/README.md

 # Crazy Cravings

-## 🚀 Introducing Crazy Cravings – the Swiggy clone🍔📲 With seamless data fetching via live production APIs through CORS
+## 🚀 Introducing Crazy Cravings – The Swiggy clone🍔📲 with seamless data fetching via live production APIs through CORS

 ### In this project I have used